strimzi/strimzi-kafka-oauth/README.md

 #### Configuring the JAAS login module

-In JAAS configuration we do three things:
+In JAAS configuration we do four things:
 - Activate a specific JAAS login module - for Strimzi Kafka OAuth that is either:
   - the `org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule` class which implements Kafka's SASL_OAUTHBEARER authentication mechanism, or
   - the `org.apache.kafka.common.security.plain.PlainLoginModule` class which implements Kafka's SASL_PLAIN authentication mechanism.
+- Activate the custom principal builder - `io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder`.
 - Activate the custom server callback that will provide server-side token validation:
   - For `SASL_OAUTHBEARER` the callback class should be `io.strimzi.kafka.oauth.server.JaasServerOauthValidatorCallbackHandler`.
   - For `SASL_PLAIN` the callback class should be `io.strimzi.kafka.oauth.server.plain.JaasServerOauthOverPlainValidatorCallbackHandler`.